sunlab-osu/MISP/MISP_SQL/tag_seq_logic.md

 ## Semantic Unit Definitions
 Our framework already defines a comprehensive list of semantic units for common use, as shown below.
+All _tags (e.g., SELECT_COL, OUTSIDE)_ are defined [here](MISP_SQL/utils.py#L6).

-However, one can certinaly define extra units to meet their needs.
+Note that one can also define their own units to meet different needs.
 We will give some examples.

 ### Basics
 - Column `col`: `col = (tab_name, col_name, col_idx)` # `col_idx` is the index of this column in the column/action space.
 Such indices will be used to compare with the golden query (when simulating user feedback).